smbutterfield/ibmt17-18/_16-intro-to-modulation/b1-ex-pivotchords.md

 As we leave strict diatonic function and begin to explore chromatic alterations, one of the most difficult challenges in analysis is discerning what tonic is implied at any given moment.
 Roman numeral analysis shows function -- tonic, dominant, etc., -- but a chord's function is determined by its relationship to tonic.
 Simply put, you cannot write a Roman numeral if you do not know your tonic.

-Leadsheet notation solves this issue by giving us a way to begin analyzing music that does not rely on tonic.
+Leadsheet notation solves this issue by giving us a way to begin analyzing music that is independent of knowing the key or tonic.
 An F major chord could be a I chord in F major, a IV chord in C major, a III chord in D-flat major, and many others, but it will always be an F major chord.
-Leadsheet notation does not need tonic, so I strongly urge you to begin analyzing music by writing the leadsheet symbols above the music.
-This allows you to look for patterns within chord progressions rather than trying to guess repeatedly at Roman numerals only to change each time that you discover something new.
+Leadsheet notation does not rely on any pre-existing knowledge of the piece, so I strongly urge you to begin analyzing music by writing the leadsheet symbols first.
+This will allow you to look for patterns within chord progressions rather than having to repeatedly analyze the same chord only to change each time that you discover something new.

 ## Simple modulations and common chords

 The simplest modulation is one that uses the expectations of the listener and produces modulations through slight changes.
-Analyze the following excerpt from a Haydn Piano Sonata using leadsheet symbols only at first.
-You will notice that there is only one altered note, but it clearly ends in a different key than the beginning.
-To begin understanding how this modulation works, ask two questions:
+Analyze the following excerpt from a Haydn piano sonata using leadsheet symbols only.
+You will notice that there is one altered note, but it clearly ends in a different key than the beginning.
+To begin understanding how this modulation works, ask these key questions:
 1. Where do you first *hear* something changing?
-2. How is this change prepared?
-What harmony transitions into the modulation?
+2. How is the change prepared?
+3. What harmonies transition into and out of the modulation?

-Once you have answered those two questions, create Roman numerals for *both keys*.
+Once you have answered these, create Roman numerals for *both keys*.
 (This will require secondary function chords.)
-When looking at the Roman numeral progressions, you can see where the progressions make the most sense and where they do not work as well.
+When looking at the Roman numeral progressions, you can see where the progressions function diatonically and where they rely on secondary functions.

 {% capture ex1 %}X:1
 T:Haydn - Piano Sonata in G Major, mvt.
 3